peterzam/box/README.md

 First, I'm bored.
 Second, I want to make my daily apps portable.
 Third, I thought it would improve security by containerising the apps(but it is not the truth).
 Fourth, I don't want to mess with the OS network(route table) for routing different networks for different apps.

+So What is the result?

+Till now, I am fairly satisfied about this and since currently there are only a few images, maybe in the future, I would change my mind.

 ---
 Drawbacks?
 - Sharing X Server directly between host and container, PulseAudio(Sound) over the network is dangerous for daily use.